SharePoint/sp-dev-docs/docs/general-development/how-to-deploy-udfs-using-sharepoint-foundation-solutions.md

 1. Create the solution manifest file, Manifest.xml.

     The solution manifest (always called Manifest.xml) is stored at the root of a solution file.
-This file defines the list of features, site definitions, resource files, Web Part files, and assemblies to be processed.
+This file defines the list of features, site definitions, resource files, web part files, and assemblies to be processed.
 It does not define the file structure; if files are included in a solution but not listed in the manifest XML file, they are not processed in any way.

     > [!NOTE]
     > For more information about the structure of the manifest XML file, see the SharePoint Foundation documentation.